 The PADI instructor course is an intensive course that can sometimes be a little confusing.
 You will have to practice skills, learn dive physics and become familiar with the PADI standards and procedures.
 By choosing a dive center that offers accommodation, you don’t have to worry about finding a place to stay and arranging for your own transportation.

-Dragon Dive Komodo offers IDC candidates free accommodation for the duration of their course.
+Dragon Dive Komodo offers IDC candidates free accommodation* ( if still available in a dorm) or 50% on the private room for the duration of their course.
 This makes it easy for you to concentrate solely on your IDC with the support of your fellow students and teachers.

 Photo: Dragon Dive Komodo offers free accommodation, saving you time and money